Voyz/ibind/CONTRIBUTING.md

 - You can run the format command with `make format` in the Makefile.
 - The formatting rules are defined in `pyproject.toml`
+- Follow PEP 8 guidelines
+- Write docstrings for all public functions and classes
+- Keep functions focused and single-purpose
+- Use meaningful variable and function names

 ## Documentation